-- 1. Check power and ground connections.
+- 1. Software V2.8&up, Note the MIN RPM setting but then lower it to 30 and try cranking again.
+If the engine starts then check try checking the brown wire connection and also try a Min RPM setting of around 90 and see if the engine still starts or not.
+Most engines crank at around 90 to 120 rpms.
+See Min RPM section. - 2.
+Check power and ground connections.
 Two grounds on a single board CPi2 and four grounds on a Dual board CPi2.
-Look for unconnected black wires. - 2.
+Look for unconnected black wires. - 3.
 Check Hall sensor alignment.
-Double check wires at the 4 pin connector at the CPi2, they may have been inserted wrong. - 3.
+Double check wires at the 4 pin connector at the CPi2, they may have been inserted wrong. - 4.
 No sync magnet being seen by the CPi2 unit.
 Check TRIG SYNC window and make sure all magnets are being seen.
-Without at least 1 sync magnet pulse the CPi2 cannot begin to make sparks occur. - 4.
+Without at least 1 sync magnet pulse the CPi2 cannot begin to make sparks occur. - 5.
 Check # OF CYLS setting for 4,6,8 cylinder to make sure it is correct for the engine.
-If you cannot find this screen using arrow keys, then find the SHOW HIDDEN SETTINGS screen and change this to YES, then scroll using the left arrow key - 5.
-Check for a Trigger magnet that registers as a Sync magnet.
+If you cannot find this screen using arrow keys, then find the SHOW HIDDEN SETTINGS screen and change this to YES, then scroll using the left arrow key - Check for a Trigger magnet that registers as a Sync magnet.
 This indicates that the Trigger magnet is installed backwards so the wrong polarity is facing the hall sensor.
-This magnet would need to be removed and a new magnet installed in its place. - 6.
+This magnet would need to be removed and a new magnet installed in its place. - 7.
 If aircraft type key/mag check switch is connected, check connections to yellow and gray wire and check the ground connection to the mag switch.
-Disconnect yellow and gray and try starting again. - 7.
-Check firing order and spark plug wires.
+Disconnect yellow and gray and try starting again.

+- 8. Check firing order and spark plug wires.
 Cylinder numbering on Lycoming and Continental engines is different.
-See supplement manual for more information.

-8. Crank over engine with timing light connected, try to find out if timing is close or far from TDC.
+See supplement manual for more information. - 9.
+Crank over engine with timing light connected, try to find out if timing is close or far from TDC.
 It could be far from TDC if magnets are mounted wrong.
 Place a piece of masking tape on the front of the crank pulley or flywheel to more easily see timing event and where the spark is occurring in rotation while cranking.
 If timing is really wrong then check the 500 RPM Ignition setting it should be around 5 to 15 degrees and if it has been changed to a really high value, then change it back to 10.
 Check the Magnet Position setting and normally on most installations this value should be between 75 and 90, if out of range try setting around 90 and cranking engine again.
 If timing is really wrong a mistake may have been made when installing magnets.